Part II (Obi-Wan Kenobi): Writing

-While writing the script, Harold adhered to Star Wars canon and consulted with Pablo Hidalgo on whether or not Kenobi knew Vader's identity, saying "it all comes down to, is it viable within canon to play that card?
+While writing the script, Harold adhered to Star Wars canon and consulted with Pablo Hidalgo on whether or not Kenobi knew Darth Vader's identity, saying "it all comes down to, is it viable within canon to play that card?
 Which it was.
 Which is great, because that allows you, at the end of Episode 2 and the beginning of Episode 3, it gets you so much that feels essential to the fundamental story, which is Obi Wan, Vader, that which haunts you, facing the past".
-He chose to include the scene where Kenobi learns that Darth Vader is alive at the end of the episode as he wanted to "slow everything down, really be patient and really build who Obi-Wan was" and then "introduce the notion that he’s out there, to then play it, and then end on him saying, ‘Anakin.’
-That word is very seismic to him by then in the audience’s minds, because they sat with him for those two episodes", opting to focus on McGregor's performance in the scene as he felt it "makes the storytelling very active for the audience because they get to see it being played out on Ewan’s face".
+He chose to include the scene where Kenobi learns that Darth Vader is alive at the end of the episode as he wanted to "slow everything down, really be patient and really build who Obi-Wan was" and then "introduce the notion that he's out there, to then play it, and then end on him saying, 'Anakin.'
+That word is very seismic to him by then in the audience's minds, because they sat with him for those two episodes", opting to focus on McGregor's performance in the scene as he felt it "makes the storytelling very active for the audience because they get to see it being played out on Ewan's face".

 Casting

 The episode stars Ewan McGregor as Obi-Wan Kenobi, and features co-stars Kumail Nanjiani as Haja Estree, Márise Álvarez as Nyche Horn, Flea as Vect Nokru, Moses Ingram as Reva Sevander / Third Sister, Vivien Lyra Blair as Princess Leia, Rupert Friend as the Grand Inquisitor, Sung Kang as the Fifth Brother, Rya Kihlstedt as the Fourth Sister, and Hayden Christensen as Anakin Skywalker / Darth Vader.
-Also appearing are Temuera Morrison as a veteran clone trooper and Esther Rose McGregor as Tetha Grig.
+Also appearing are Temuera Morrison as a veteran clone trooper and Esther McGregor as Tetha Grig.